-The impairment occurs if there is an objective evidence of impairment as a result of the defined loss events and that loss event (or events) has an impact on the estimated future cash flows from the financial asset that can be reliably estimated.
+The impairment occurs if there is an objective evidence of impairment as a result of the following defined loss events, i.e.:

+- the delays in payment, - significant financial difficulties of the client, - breach of contract conditions, - request of the Bank to initiate enforcement proceedings against the client, and that loss event (or events) has an impact on the estimated future cash flows from the financial asset that can be reliably estimated.
 Expected losses resulted from future events are not recognized regardless of the probability of future events occurrence and expected losses resulted from events that occurred before the initial recognition of the exposure in the Bank books.